dmauser/azure-frontdoor-pls/README.md

 - Configure Azure Front Door with Private Link Service.
 - Validate connectivity through Azure Front Door to backend services.
 - This lab deploy Azure Front Door with Private Link Service (PLS) accessing to Azure Windows Virtual Machines in separated regions.
+- Note that this lab only works with HTTP (not HTTPS), you need to configure your DNS domain and also add commercial SSL certificate to the Windows VMs to enable HTTPS.

 ## Prerequisites